Available Projects Spring 2025

 – knowledge of image processing / computer vision

-– basic coding skills in Matlab
+– coding skills in Matlab

 Level: BS or MS semester project